liferay/liferay-docs/userGuide/en/chapters/02-managing-pages.markdown

 ## Page Creation and Management

-There are two ways to get into the page creation interface.
-From the control panel, click the *Site Pages* link in the content section.
+You have a few options for accessing the page creation interface, which one you use will probably depend on the specific cirumstances of what you're editing, and where you are on the portal.
+From the control panel, make sure that you have the correct site selected in the context menu and click the *Site Pages* link in the content section.
 If you're currently viewing the page you wish to manage, click *Manage* from the Dockbar and select *Page*.
-If you would like to manage your site's whole set of pages, clink *Manage* and select *Site Pages*.
+For more options that effect the entire site, click *Manage* and select *Site Pages*.

 ![Figure 4.2: Managing Individual Pages](../../images/04-web-content-managing-single-page.png)